 ABOUT THE CONGRESS

-At the heart of our congress is a commitment to the entire value chain of PDMPs – from vein to vein, from donor to patient.
+At the heart of our Congress is a commitment to the entire value chain of PDMPs – from vein to vein, from donor to patient.
 Through insightful sessions, engaging discussions, and networking opportunities, participants will learn about European strategies for strengthening medical supply chains, global perspectives on improving patient access, and the essential role of dedicated healthy donors.

 Registration

-Registration for the International Plasma Protein Congress (IPPC) includes access to all general sessions, all refreshments, exhibit hall, the Networking Reception on 20 May.
+Registration for the International Plasma Protein Congress (IPPC) includes access to all general sessions, all refreshments, exhibit hall, the Networking Reception on 28 April.
 Individuals not registered for the IPPC will be given the opportunity to register on-site or will not be granted access to these events.

 Registration type